iwataka/ctrlp-quickref.vim/readme.md

     # Write
     # some
     # comments

-    path/which/you/want/to/be/searched
+    path1
     path2

-    # additional comment
+    # wildcard can be used
-    path3
+    another/path/*

 ## Dependencies